Companion Diagnostics Key to Individualized Healthcare

 Considering the technology's momentum, as well as the proven advantages and benefits companion diagnostics provide to different stakeholders across the healthcare ecosystem, the number of FDA-approved companion diagnostic tests remains modest.
 The total number of approvals from 1998 to the end of 2020 is just 44 tests.

 Yet, according to competitive market analysis, growth in the CDx market is robust, driven by NGS innovations — like the ones just discussed — as well as increasing application in drug development and within clinical trials.
-Major Tier 1 and 2 companies, like Roche Diagnostics, Agilent Technologies, Qiagen, Thermo Fisher and Abbott Laboratories, are all vying for position to capitalize on the exciting opportunities in a sector projected to reach valuations of USD $6.8 billion by 2025 (up from USD $3.7 billion in 2020), at a CAGR of 12.9% during the forecast period of 2020 to 2025.
+Major Tier 1 and 2 companies, like Roche Diagnostics, Agilent Technologies, Qiagen, Thermo Fisher and Abbott Laboratories, are all vying for position to capitalize on the exciting opportunities in this sector.
+The global companion diagnostics market is projected to reach valuations of USD $6.8 billion by 2025 (up from USD $3.7 billion in 2020), at a CAGR of 12.9% during the forecast period of 2020 to 2025.

 Peter Keeling is a pharmaceutical industry veteran, leading proponent of precision medicine and the founder/CEO of Diaceutics, an early mover in pairing Big Data with diagnostics in pharma development.
 Central to fulfilling the promise of precision medicine, in Keeling's view, is the importance of companion diagnostics stakeholders working together.
 As a case in point, multiple pharma competitors each promoted PD-L1 testing in recent years.
 By doing so, they reduced the time required to reach the optimal testing rate (80% of patients tested) from seven years to three years.
 Programmed death-ligand 1 (PD-L1) is an immune-related biomarker; testing for PD-L1 expression helps to identify patients most likely to benefit from treatment with PD-L1 inhibitors.